Intrinsic termination

-Intrinsic, or rho-independent termination, is a process to signal the end of transcription and release the newly constructed RNA molecule.
-In bacteria such as E. coli, transcription is terminated either by a rho-dependent process or rho-independent process.
-In the Rho-dependent process, the rho-protein locates and binds the signal sequence in the mRNA and signals for cleavage.
-Contrarily, intrinsic termination does not require a special protein to signal for termination and is controlled by the specific sequences of RNA.
-When the termination process begins, the transcribed mRNA forms a stable secondary structure hairpin loop, also known as a stem-loop.
-This RNA hairpin is followed by multiple uracil nucleotides.
-The bonds between uracil (rU) and adenine (dA) are very weak.
+Intrinsic or rho-independent termination is one of several natural mechanisms by which the process of transcription is terminated, causing the transcription complex to dissociate and the newly synthesized RNA molecule to be released from the DNA template.
+In bacteria such as E. coli, transcription is terminated either by a Rho-dependent or Rho-independent process.
+In the Rho-dependent process, the Rho protein locates and binds a signal sequence in the nascent RNA transcript and signals for cleavage.
+Contrarily, intrinsic termination does not require a special protein to signal termination but is instead facilitated by secondary structures formed by nucleotide sequences encoded within the nascent RNA itself.

+When the termination process begins, the nascent transcript forms a stable secondary structure known as a hairpin loop or a stem-loop.
+This RNA hairpin is followed immediately downstream by multiple uracil nucleotides.
+The hydrogen bonds between uracil (rU) and adenine (dA) are very weak.
 A protein bound to RNA polymerase (nusA) binds to the stem-loop structure tightly enough to cause the polymerase to temporarily stall.
 This pausing of the polymerase coincides with transcription of the poly-uracil sequence.
-The weak adenine-uracil bonds lower the energy of destabilization for the RNA-DNA duplex, allowing it to unwind and dissociate from the RNA polymerase.
+The weak adenine-uracil bonds lower the energy of destabilization for the RNA-DNA duplex, thereby allowing it to unwind and dissociate from the RNA polymerase.
 Overall, the modified RNA structure is what terminates transcription.

-Stem-loop structures that are not followed by a poly-uracil sequence cause the RNA polymerase to pause, but it will typically continue transcription after a brief time because the duplex is too stable to unwind far enough to cause termination.
+Stem-loop structures that are not followed by a poly-uracil sequence cause the RNA polymerase to pause briefly, though it typically continues transcription afterward because the duplex is too stable to unwind far enough to cause termination.

-Rho-independent transcription termination is a frequent mechanism underlying the activity of cis-acting RNA regulatory elements, such as riboswitches.
+Rho-independent transcription termination is a frequent mechanism underlying the activity of cis-acting RNA regulatory elements such as riboswitches.